RoboPhred/cultist-rebind/readme.md

 Once you have confirmed BepInEx is installed properly, look for the mod loading message.
 Once you start the game from the launcher, the terminal window should contain:

 ```
-[Info   :   BepInEx] Loading [CultistRecipeHotkeys 0.0.1]
+[Info   :   BepInEx] Loading [CultistRebind 0.0.1]
 ```

 and

 ```
-[Info   :CultistRecipeHotkeys] CultistRecipeHotkeys initialized.
+[Info   :CultistRebind] CultistRebind initialized.
 ```

 If you do not see these lines, then the mod isn't in the correct folder.
 Check the Installation instructions for details on where to put the mod.

-If you have confirmed all of the above and still are having trouble, try looking at the terminal for lines starting with `[Error :CultistRecipeHotkeys]`.
+If you have confirmed all of the above and still are having trouble, try looking at the terminal for lines starting with `[Error :CultistRebind]`.
 The mod will try to log errors when it cannot do it's job properly.
-Create a github issue with any CultistRecipeHotkeys error messages you find, and I will try to help you further.
+Create a github issue with any CultistRebind error messages you find, and I will try to help you further.

 ## Development